Andrewy-gh/cut-above/README.md

 2. In the project root directory.
 Enter these commands:
-   `cd client && npm install` to install client side dependencies, and then `cd ../server && npm run install` to install server side dependencies
+   `cd client && npm install` to install client side dependencies, and then `cd ../server && npm install` to install server side dependencies

 3. Change `.env.example` to `.env` and fill in all the appropiate information.